 A program that makes learning a lifetime experience

-The Pursuit of Learning in Society (POLIS) organization, sponsored by Quincy University, allows active adults over 55 years of age to continue a lifetime of learning while relaxing in a comfortable academic setting with those your own age.
-Members are introduced to new subjects and ideas without the strain of outside study, paper writing, or test taking.
+The Pursuit of Learning in Society (POLIS) organization, sponsored by Quincy University, allows active adults to continue a lifetime of learning while relaxing in a comfortable academic setting with those your own age.
+Members are introduced to new subjects and ideas without the strain of paper writing or test taking.

 Members explore new topics and help design new courses while engaging in stimulating lectures and conversations with knowledgeable experts.
-Courses are designed to open your mind and stimulate thinking about variety of subjects; from Mathematics to Genetics, chose from a dozen or more courses that are attended by retirees and taught by university professors, field experts, religious leaders, and researchers.
+Courses are designed to open your mind and stimulate thinking about a variety of subjects.
+Choose from a dozen or more courses that are attended by retirees and taught by university professors, field experts, religious leaders, and researchers.

-You can register by mail or register in person on Registration Day, Wednesday, January 14, from 10:00 a.m. - 2:00 p.m. at the POLIS office in room 122-D located at the North Campus.
+You can register by mail or register in person on Wednesday, September 9 and 10 from 2:00-4:00 p.m. at the POLIS office in room 122-D located at the North Campus.
 Volunteers will be on hand to help members register or answer any questions.
 No appointment is necessary.
 Just show up.

 The costs for classes and membership in POLIS is minimal.
 Membership for one semester is $15.
 Each session of a class costs only $4.
-You can attend one class or all of them,.
-Anyone who is of the right age can even come and audit one class for no charge
+You can attend one class or all of them, Anyone can even come to sample the program and audit one class for no charge.

 Quincy University North Campus, Room 122-D